Rahil71/Graphical-Password-Authentication-and-Task-Management-System/readme.md

 ## Description

-This project implements a **Graphical Password Authentication** system combined with a **Task Management System (To-Do List)**, developed using **Flask** and **PostgreSQL**.
+This project implements a **Graphical Password Authentication** system combined with a **Task Management System (To-Do List)**, developed using **Flask**, **PostgreSQL**, and **Redis**.
 The system allows users to securely authenticate via graphical images, create tasks, and manage their to-do lists.
-This application ensures a seamless user experience with a focus on security and task organization.
+This application ensures a seamless user experience with a focus on security, performance, and task organization.

 ## Features

 - **Graphical Password Authentication**: Users authenticate by selecting a set of images they’ve previously chosen during sign-up.
 - **To-Do List**: Users can manage tasks, add new ones, and delete existing ones from their personal to-do list.
-- **PostgreSQL Integration**: The app uses PostgreSQL as the database backend to store user credentials, selected images for authentication, and task lists.
+- **PostgreSQL Integration**: The app uses PostgreSQL as the primary database backend to store user credentials, selected images for authentication, and task lists.
+- **Redis Caching**: The app leverages Redis to cache frequently accessed user data, improving login performance and reducing database load.

 ## Prerequisites